 A good rule of thumb for how far your screen should be from your eyes is around arms-length.
 Having your computer screen an appropriate distance away will help reduce eye strain and fatigue from your monitor’s brightness.

 This should apply to smartphones and tablets as well.
 It is best to avoid having these screens too close to your eyes.
-Though an arms-length may not be practical in all cases, you should generally avoid having screens too near your eyes.
+Though an arms-length may not be practical in all cases, you should avoid having screens too near your eyes.

 It can also be a good idea to position your computer screen away from natural light sources, as the reflection may cause excessive glare.
 You can also find screen films and covers that will moderate the amount of light your screen emits.